Means Test Pig battaglia.law

 Below you will find the median family income levels utilized by the United States Trustee Program for means testing individuals who have filed for bankruptcy relief.
-The median income information is used by the bankruptcy court when determining whether or not an individual qualifies for relief under chapter 7 of the Bankruptcy Code, and also is used in determining the applicable commitment period for payment plans filed under chapter 13.
-If you are considering chapter 7 or chapter 13 bankruptcy, you should contact a Florida bankruptcy attorney such as Joseph Battaglia, immediately to discuss your situation.
-Attorney Battaglia offers free initial consultations for bankruptcy matters.
+Median income information is used in the means test utilized by bankruptcy courts when determining whether or not individuals qualify for relief under chapter 7 of the Bankruptcy Code.
+Median income is also used in determining the applicable commitment period for payment plans filed under chapter 13.

 Median Income figures for Bankruptcy Means Testing